Salve for the Soul

 Beloved, come to Me daily for a fresh supply of hope and strength.
 As you turn to Me, I will refresh and renew your soul.
+I am the slave you seek.
 I alone can strengthen you for today’s challenges, for I know what your day holds.
 Trust in Me, your loving Savior, to renew your strength; so you can soar on wings like eagles; and run and not become weary, you will walk and not faint. (personalized Isaiah 40:31)

 A daily step towards Jesus fortifies the soul.